Choral Music by:

 Warm thanks to all of you who braved the elements to enjoy our concert at Douai Abbey on Saturday, 15th February.
 We hope you found the experience as enjoyable as we did.
 The abbey is a truly inspiring setting for a recital of sacred works, not to mention the wonderful acoustics.

-Thanks, also, to the Abbott and monks of Douai Abbey for their hospitality in welcoming the choir and audience to this holy place.
+Thanks, also, to the Abbot and monks of Douai Abbey for their hospitality in welcoming the choir and audience to this holy place.

 Hear the choir singing In my Father's house, from our concert programme at Douai Abbey.